Peter Goossens

-Goossens has been the only chef to have three Michelin stars in Belgium from 2005 to 2021.

 Biography

 Peter Goossens was born in Zottegem, Flanders, Belgium in 1964.
 His parents were engaged in trade.
 He studied at the culinary school of Ter Duinen (nl.
 Hotelschool Ter Duinen) in Koksijde.
 Goossens moved to France and did his first internship in the restaurant Le Pré Catelan in Paris.
-In 1982-1986, he took training at Lenôtre, Pré Catelan, Pavillon d'Elysée, Blanc in Thoissey and at Byblos in Saint-Tropez.
+In 1982–1986, he took training at Lenôtre, Pré Catelan, Pavillon d'Elysée, Blanc in Thoissey and at Byblos in Saint-Tropez.

 Career

 In 1987, he became the owner of the restaurant in Kruisem and turned it into a gastronomic restaurant Hof van Cleve in 1992.
 It specialized in Belgian-French cuisine with Asian flavours.
 In 1994, the restaurant got a Michelin star.
 The second Michelin star was given in 1998.
 In 2005, he became the youngest Belgian chef to get three stars in Michelin.
 Since 2000, he has been a Member of Mastercooks of Belgium.
 Since 2004, Hof van Cleve has had 19.5\20 on Gault&Millau.
-In 2006-2008, he was an advisor for the "Museum Brasserie" in Brussels.
+In 2006–2008, he was an advisor for the "Museum Brasserie" in Brussels.
 Also, since 2008 Goossens has been a culinary advisor “Unilever”.

 In 2008, he launched his culinary TV-shows on VTM "Mijn Restaurant" and in 2009 "De Beste Hobbykok van Vlaanderen".
 Later, he started two more TV-programmes "Meesterlijke Klassiekers" in 2010 and "De keuken van de Meester" in 2011.
-In 2010, he founded the culinary tv-channel Njam! together with Studio 100.
+In 2010, he founded the culinary TV-channel Njam! together with Studio 100.

 In 2011-2019 he was the President of the Bocuse d’Or Team Belgium.
 In 2014, Goossens founded the Flanders Food Academy and became the head of the Flanders Food Faculty.

 In 2023, Goossens announced his decision to leave Hof van Cleve at the end of the year.
-In a press release, he explained that Floris Van Der Veken—the current kitchen chef at Hof van Cleve—will take over the restaurant starting from January 1st, 2024.
+In a press release, he explained that Floris Van Der Veken—the current kitchen chef at Hof van Cleve—will take over the restaurant starting from January 1, 2024.
 Goossens noted that "he had already been thinking of heading in a new professional direction for years."